PM520-Spring2022/Assignment3/README.md

 Write both parts up as an Rmarkdown file and include a description of the methods you are using (for both parts of the assigment) and a discussion of your results.
-Due March 30th, 1pm.
-Please commit them to your own versions of this repository (i,.e. the ones for which you received an invite to create from Github classroom.)
+Due XXX at midnight.
+Please commit them to your own versions of this repository (i.e., the ones for which you received an invite to create from Github classroom.)